What They Are

 In addition to proof of certification, we require that all bioplastic products be clearly labeled with the word “compostable” or another label readily identifying their compostability so that we can sort them from identical non-compostable plastics.

 Green Mountain Compost reserves the right to exclude any product that does not break down within 8 weeks of standard processing in our system, regardless of whether the product meets the above standards.
+We recently completed our own “Compostable Cutlery Test”.
+Click here to see the results.

 How You Can Help